 The party animal

 This person lives to party!
-They’re always out socialising, going to dinner parties, bars, they live for gossip and for fun.
+They’re always out socialising, going to dinner parties, bars and they live for gossip and fun.
 Hearing loss, if untreated, will actively reduce this enjoyment.
 They’ll start to miss what people have said and communication barriers will rise.
 In fact, noisy backgrounds make it even harder for people to hear, so they may even find their beloved partying ways dwindle to a sad end if they don’t seek help.

 This person has a one-liner for every occasion and making people laugh is what they live for.
-As well all know, in comedy, timing is crucial.
+As we all know, in comedy, timing is crucial.
 Landing a joke at the right time is much more difficult when you can’t quite hear what others are saying around you.